 The OLNA has three components – reading, writing and numeracy.
 The reading and numeracy components comprise 45 multiple‐choice questions to be completed in 50 minutes; the writing component is an extended response of up to 600 words to be completed in 60 minutes.

 To prepare our students for the sorts of questions they can expect and to familiarise them with the online assessment software, we will provide access to a practice test on a secure website.

 For students with special needs, we have guidelines to help set the appropriate conditions for equal access.

-If you want to know more, go to the School Curriculum and Standards Authority website at www.scsa.wa.edu.au and look under Senior Secondary > Online Literacy and Numeracy Assessment.
+Further detailed information is available from the School Curriculum and Standards Authority website at www.scsa.wa.edu.au Go to Senior Secondary > Useful Links > OLNA.
 There you will find a lot more information, answers to frequently asked questions and a brief video.
 You can also send questions to firstname.lastname@example.org